 Ottawa Senators Assign Five Players to Belleville

-BELLEVILLE, ON - The Ottawa Senators announced today that five players have been assigned to Belleville Senators Training Camp.
+BELLEVILLE, ON - The Ottawa Senators announced today that four more players have been assigned to Belleville Sens Training Camp after clearing waivers on Wednesday.

-Goaltender Kevin Mandolese, defencemen Tyler Kleven and Nikolas Matinpalo, and forwards Zack Ostapchuk and Cole Reinhardt, will all join the American Hockey League club at CAA Arena this week.

-Mandolese, 23, enters his fourth season as a member of the Senators and sits among Belleville Sens goaltending record leaders in appearances, wins and saves.
-In 2022-23, the native of Montreal, Quebec played 17 games for Belleville and compiled a record of 6-8-3, with 3.33 goals against average and .890 save percentage.
-He also appeared in three NHL games for the Ottawa Senators and 16 ECHL games with the Allen Americans, nine of those being playoff contests.

-A second-round pick of the Senators (39th overall) in the 2021 NHL Draft, Ostapchuk is slated to make his pro debut after an impressive final junior season, that saw him put up 67 points (31 goals, 36 assists) 51 games split between the Winnipeg Ice and the Vancouver Giants of the Western Hockey League.
-The native of St. Albert, Alberta is also a two-time gold medallist with Canada at the IIHF World Junior Hockey Championship, winning back-to-back titles in 2021-22 and 2022-23.

-A familiar face in the Friendly City, Reinhardt returns for his fourth season with the Sens and is coming off a career high in points in 2022-23.
-The 23-year-old from Calgary, Alberta was drafted by the Senators in the sixth round (181st overall) of the 2020 NHL Draft.
-He's accumulated 76 points (32 goals, 44 assists) and 159 penalty minutes over 169 American Hockey League games, placing him in a three-way tie atop the Belleville Sens all-time games played list.
+Defencemen Jacob Bernard-Docker and Jacob Larsson, along with forwards Egor Sokolov and Matthew Highmore, will join the club ahead of Thursday's practice.
+The additions bring the current Belleville Sens Training Camp Roster up to 26 players, including 13 forwards, 10 defencemen and three goaltenders.

+Bernard-Docker, 23, is entering his third full season with the Senators after being selected in the first round (26th overall) in the 2018 NHL Draft.
+The native of Canmore, Alberta registered six points (two goals, six assists) in 41 American Hockey League games for Belleville last season, while also notching one assist in 19 NHL games with Ottawa.
+Bernard-Docker has twice won gold medals with Canada, at the 2020 IIHF World Junior Championship and the 2021 IIHF World Hockey Championship.

+Well-known to Senators fans in Belleville and beyond, Sokolov returns to the Friendly City four his fourth season, looking to build on his franchise scoring record and games played mark.
+The 23-year-old led Belleville in scoring last season, with 59 points (21 goals, 38 assists) in 70 games.
+He also counted one goal and one assist in five NHL games with Ottawa.
+The native of Yekaterinburg, Russia was signed to a one-year contract extension this summer, after being selected by Ottawa in the second round (61st overall) of the 2020 NHL Draft.

+Highmore, 27, joins the Senators ahead of his seventh pro season, spending the majority of last season with the AHL Springfield Thunderbirds and registering 61 points (19 goals, 42 assists) in 68 games.
+He also dressed in two games with the T-Birds NHL affiliate in St. Louis.
+As a pro, Highmore has played in 165 AHL games and has 125 points (50 goals, 75 assists), while also earning 27 points (12 goals, 15 assists) over 139 NHL games, split between Chicago, Vancouver and St. Louis.

-The Belleville Sens Training Camp roster now sits at 22 players, including 11 forwards, eight defencemen and three goaltenders, and will continue to be updated as players are re-assigned from NHL training camp in Ottawa.
+The Belleville Sens Training Camp roster will continue to be updated as players are re-assigned from NHL training camp in Ottawa.
 You can view the full training camp roster.

+Belleville Sens Training Camp continues Thursday with practice at CAA Arena.
+While training camp practices will not be open to the public, Belleville Sens Season Ticket Members will get exclusive access to Thursday's practice.

 The Senators open the 2023-24 American Hockey League season on October 14th against the Bears, in Hershey, Pennsylvania.
 The 2023 Home Opener presented by CAA is on October 21, 2023, when the Sens host the Laval Rocket.